Professor Katharine Craik

 Role

-Katharine was Principal Investigator on Watching, a project funded by an Arts Award from the Wellcome Trust to explore the Renaissance history of sleep (www.watching.eca.ed.ac.uk).
-A collaboration between academics, scientists, theatre practitioners and schools, Watching culminated in March 2015 with four full-scale promenade performances by twilight of Katharine's new opera on sleep in the landmark Glasshouses of Edinburgh’s Royal Botanic Garden.
-Watching was profiled on BBC Radio 3 (Free Thinking) and on Radio Scotland (The Culture Show).
-With Ewan Fernie (Shakespeare Institute, University of Birmingham), Katharine has developed and co-written Marina, a new play based on Shakespeare's Pericles, which was adopted for Research and Development with the Royal Shakespeare Company in 2018.
+Katharine was Principal Investigator on Watching, a project funded by an Arts Award from the Wellcome Trust to explore the history of sleep.
+A collaboration between academics, scientists, theatre practitioners and schools, Watching culminated in four promenade performances by twilight of Katharine’s new opera on sleep in the glasshouses of Edinburgh’s Royal Botanic Garden.
+Watching was profiled on BBC Radio 3 and on Radio Scotland.
+With Ewan Fernie, Katharine developed and co-wrote Marina, a new play based on Shakespeare’s Pericles adopted for Research and Development with the Royal Shakespeare Company in 2018.

 Katharine is a Fellow of the English Association, a Senior Fellow of the Higher Education Academy and a member of the AHRC Peer Review College.
-She has recently examined PhD dissertations at the University of Sydney, the Shakespeare Institute, University College London, the University of Cambridge, the University of St Andrews and Loughborough University.
-She served from 2016 - 2020 as External Examiner for BA programmes in English at the University of Bristol, and for MA programmes (including Shakespeare and Creativity) at the Shakespeare Institute.
+She has served as External Examiner for BA programmes at the University of Bristol, and for MA programmes at the Shakespeare Institute.
+She has examined PhD dissertations at Durham, Bristol, Lancaster, King’s College London, the Shakespeare Institute, University College London, Cambridge, St Andrews and Loughborough; and internationally at the University of Western Australia and the University of Sydney.

 Teaching and supervision